wflore19/CampusConnect/README.md

 Each module typically contains core functionality, queries, types, and UI components.

-### Utilities

--   Authentication (`utils/auth.ts`)
--   Session Management (`utils/session.server.ts`)

-### Database
+### Database Management

-The project uses Kysely as an SQL query builder with migrations for schema management.
-Key migrations include:
+The project uses Kysely as an type-safe SQL query builder with migrations for schemas (tables, columns, etc.). management.

--   Table additions and modifications, and column additions and changes

-## Core Features

--   User Profiles
--   Friend System

-## Prerequisites

-To run the application, you will need the following:

-1. Node.js 20.x
-2. PostgreSQL 17.x
-3. Redis 7.x
-4. Google OAuth2 credentials (Free)
-5. DigitalOcean or AWS S3 credentials (GitHub Student Developer Pack)

-## Getting Started

-1. Clone the repository
-2. Install dependencies: `yarn`
-3. Set up environment variables (copy `.env.example` to `.env` and fill in the values)
-4. Run database migrations: `yarn migrate`
-5. Start the development server: `yarn dev`

-## Deployment

-Deployment instructions can be found in `docs/deploy.md`.
+### Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing to this project.